 There are no physical signs to diagnose Irritable Bowel Syndrome, so diagnosis usually occurs by a process of elimination.
 To be diagnosed with IBS, the most important symptom is abdominal pain that lasts at least 12 weeks (not necessarily consecutive).
 Other criteria include mucus in the stool, bloating, bowel straining and urgency and changes in the stool.

-If a diagnosis of IBS seems fairly certain, a gastroenterologist may recommend treatment without any testing.
-If there are any reasons for concern, however, a doctor may recommend one or more of the following procedures.
+If a diagnosis of IBS seems fairly certain, your gastroenterologist at Digestive Health Center in Dallas may recommend treatment without any testing.
+If there are any reasons for concern, however, your GI doctor may recommend one or more of the following procedures.

 A test that examines the lining of the entire colon to check for polyps, inflammation and abnormalities.